-Gods and Importance at Kailasa Temple
+Gods and Importance at Kailasa Temple Ellora

-I am the home for Lord Shiva constructed in a very intriguing manner.
-After the scoop of more than 40,000 tons of rocks for over hundred years I was made with highly secure and rigid tradition being followed.
+Kailasa Temple the home for Lord Shiva constructed in a very intriguing manner.
+After the scoop of more than 40,000 tons of rocks for over a hundred years, it was made with a highly secure and rigid tradition being followed.

-What Kailash Temple have to Offer?
+What does Kailash Temple have to Offer?

 Lord Shiva is not alone at Kailashnath Temple